 Seeing how your calves are already loosened up from foam rolling, let’s jump into your ankle mobility exercise.
 First, check out this video of what ankle dorsiflexion means:

-Now, here is a video of the Kneeling Ankle Dorsiflexion:
+Now, here is a video of the Kneeling Ankle Dorsiflexion, or as the video is titled, Ankle Mobility with Stick:

 Anterior Hip Mobility – Hip Flexor Stretch